asherl-demo-applications/cicd_springboot/README.md

-# CICD Demo using Github Actions and Armory CDaaS on K8s Cluster (Blue/Green Deployment)
+# CICD Demo using Github Actions and Armory CDaaS on K8s Cluster (Blue/Green Deployment) - Spring Boot Java App

 There are two ways to trigger a deployment with Armory CDaaS: